King-Darius/LofiSymphony/README.md

 Place any custom soundfonts alongside the project or update the environment variable `LOFI_SYMPHONY_SOUNDFONT` to point to it.

+### Audiocraft (MusicGen) support
+MusicGen generation requires `audiocraft`, `torch` and `torchaudio`.
+CPU inference works, though a GPU dramatically reduces render time.
+Install CUDA-enabled PyTorch if you plan to use a GPU.
+If these packages are missing, the UI will gracefully offer installation hints instead of failing.

 ## 🧪 Running the app
 Launch the web UI with either the console entry point installed by the package or the classic Streamlit command: